Maps, models & power laws #

 Borrow metaphors from another domain #

 Our thinking changes depending on the domain.
-That is why it helps to borrow metaphors and analogies from another domain.
+That is why it helps to borrow metaphors and analogies from another one — the trick is not cleverness but relocation, taking a problem out of the room where everybody already knows how it is solved.

 A Martian on Earth #